ReDeiPirati/blog/_pages/education_and_past.md

 - Swimmer 🏊‍♂️ (age 10-24), I was in the Italian Top 10 rank in 50m freestyle (got also Europian Top 10 rank in the past) and 100m fly for about ten years - class 1991.
 During the last 3 years of my career, I was trained by one of the best Italian swimming coaches in a team with 5 Olympic athletes.
 I achieved outstanding results given my expectations.
 - I also practiced Triathlon (🏊‍♂️,🚴‍♂️, and 🏃‍♂️), Modern Pentathlon (🏊‍♂️, 🏃‍♂️, 🤺, 🔫, and 🏇) and Soccer (🦵⚽️) at age 7-10.

+### Wing Chun Practictioner

+ Learned (actually I'm still learning Chum Kiu and Chi Sao) Wing-Chun applied to self-defense to protect me, my family, and the people around me.
+I’ve also helped my sifu to teach self-defense to women. _If I have to fight, it's to protect, not to harm._

+### Magician

+During high school, I spent a whole year to practice illusionism.
+The best trick I learned and performed several times was [David Copperfield's Pencil Penetration](https://youtu.be/RzQLQRaigj4).
+What passionated me was to see the faces of people, expecially the very rational ones, get puzzled by illusions.